 Key Characteristics

-The Totnes Road (Land Around Collaton St Mary) Future Growth Area is a composite site centred around the village of Collaton St Mary; as such it encompasses a number of land parcels and these are shown on Map 6 of this report.
+The Totnes Road (Land around Collaton St Mary) Future Growth Area is a composite site centred around the village of Collaton St Mary; as such it encompasses a number of land parcels and these are shown on Map 6 of this report.
 Each are identified separately by a capital letter (e.g. ‘A’, ‘B’, ‘C’ etc) and their key characteristics are described in turn below.

 NOTE: Further details on the landscape character of the area around Collaton St Mary can be found on pages 28-29 and pages 65–67 of the Torbay Landscape Character Assessment.